Skip to main content

 NAT subnet

 In our test environment, we have set up a subnet called nat-subnet specifically for the NAT gateway.
 This subnet is associated with the nat-route-table.
 To ensure proper routing, we need to enable Route Propagation on the nat-route-table from the previously created Virtual Private Gateway.
-This allows dynamic addition of routes to the route table.
+This allows you to dynamically add routes to the route table.

 Once you have enabled Route Propagation from the virtual private gateway for the nat-route-table, you will notice new routes appearing in the route table.
 These routes correspond to the public IP addresses of Kubernetes services of type LoadBalancer, which are announced by MetalLB through BGP.
 In my setup, I have exposed a nginx-deployment on the Equinix Metal Kubernetes cluster with the IP address 145.40.89.38/32.
 You can observe this IP address listed in the route table as propagated by the virtual private gateway.